Maple Vinaigrette (Easy and Delicious)

-This maple vinaigrette dressing has the perfect balance of sweet and savory flavors.
-It’s delicious tossed with fresh salad greens and a handful of toasted walnuts for some crunch.
+This maple syrup vinaigrette dressing recipe has a nice balance of sweet and savory flavors.
+I like to toss it with any type of fresh salad greens and a handful of toasted walnuts for some crunch.
+Give this dressing a try if you’re looking for recipes using maple syrup, like these soft and maple syrup chocolate chip cookies with no sugar added, which are another delicious option.

 This vinaigrette calls for just a few simple ingredients that you probably have in your pantry.
-Every vinaigrette calls for an oil and a vinegar – I opted to use extra virgin olive oil and apple cider vinegar, but you can substitute whatever type of oil or vinegar you prefer.
+I like to use extra virgin olive oil and apple cider vinegar, but you can substitute any type of oil or vinegar you prefer.

 Pure maple syrup adds a complex sweetness to this vinaigrette.
 Be sure to use real maple syrup as opposed to maple flavored table syrup.